Brian Thom: Modern Day Treaty Negotiations

-Over 14 years between 2014-2010 he worked for Sto:lo Nation and the Hul'qumi'num Treaty Group as a negotiator, researcher, and senior advisor.
-During this time he led negotiations for the HTG-Parks Canada Cooperative Park Management agreementand the HTG-Archaeology branch agreement; co-authored the HTG Strategic Land Use Plan, and Call to Action on Shared Decision Making, participated in the Common Table negotiations, and contributed to the HTG petition to the Inter-American Commission on Human Rights (IACHR).
+Over 14 years between 2000-2014 he worked for Sto:lo Nation and the Hul'qumi'num Treaty Group as a negotiator, researcher, and senior advisor.
+During this time he led negotiations for the HTG-Parks Canada Cooperative Park Management agreement and the HTG-Archaeology branch agreement; co-authored the HTG Strategic Land Use Plan, and Call to Action on Shared Decision Making, participated in the Common Table negotiations, and contributed to the HTG petition to the Inter-American Commission on Human Rights (IACHR).

 Scholarly work

 Since joining the Department of Anthropology at the University of Victoria, his research has focused on the political, social and cultural processes that surround Indigenous people's efforts to resolve title and rights claims, and establish self-government.
 He has published in English and French, chronicling the experiences of the Hul'qumi'num Treaty Group case against Canada at the IACHR.

 Brian Thom's scholarship challenges conventional approaches to mapping Indigenous peoples' territories, theorizing how they are instrumental in producing problematic discourses of overlapping claims. and the power of bring ethnographic approaches to Indigenous mapping.
 Indigenous legal orders have figured centrally in his ethnographic work, including of Coast Salish laws of caring for the dead and Coast Salish land tenure systems.
 He has led community-engaged research, including the Commemorating Ye'yumnuts project with Cowichan Tribes, and the work to Indigenize the Cordova Bay Local Area Plan.
+Bian led archaeological investigations at the ancient village site of ȾEL ̧IȽĆE / c̓əl̓íɫč in Cordova Bay in 2023, working across several waterfront municipal parks and on a rock feature.
+The work was widely covered in the media.

 Thom has served on the editorial board of the Canadian Anthropology Society journal Anthropologica and is a Fellow of the Royal Anthropological Institute.